Skip to main content

 Mouth ulcers

-Mouth ulcers are common and should clear up on their own within a week or 2.
+Mouth ulcers are common and should clear up on their own within 1 to 2 weeks.

-They're rarely a sign of anything serious but may be uncomfortable to live with.
+They're rarely a sign of anything serious but may be uncomfortable.

 They can be very painful for babies and children and often develop during times of stress.
 They may prevent your child from eating and drinking.